gooddata/ui-sdk-examples/README.md

 ## Limitations

-For the sake of simplicity, all demos are using the GoodSales demo project workspace.
+For the sake of simplicity, most demos use the GoodSales demo project workspace.
 This project workspace is accessible to all GoodData users with an account at https://secure.gooddata.com/.
 All demos are accessing the GoodData platform using a local proxy.

-Please refer to TODO TODO documentation to see what needs to be set up for your app to be able to call GoodData API directly without a proxy (this is necessary to deploy your app in production).
+Please refer to [this documentation](https://help.gooddata.com/display/bHsp5IhQjuz0e6HS0s76/How+to+Access+the+GoodData+API+Directly) to see what needs to be set up for your app to be able to call GoodData API directly without a proxy (this is necessary to deploy your app in production).